Hilbert's $19^{\text{th}}$ problem revisited: Solution in Higher Dimensions

 \section{Solution in Higher Dimensions}

 In this section we outline De Giorgi's proof of the estimate (\ref{IntEst}) in higher dimensions.
-His approach was inspired by the regularity theory for minimal surfaces, in particular the ``density estimate" which says that one side of a minimal surface fills a nontrivial fraction of any (extrinsic) ball centered on the surface (there are no ``spikes").
+His approach was inspired by the regularity theory for minimal surfaces, in particular the ``density estimate," which says that each side of a minimal hypersurface fills a nontrivial fraction of any (extrinsic) ball centered on the surface (there are no ``spikes").
 The analogous result in the function case is the so-called $L^2-L^{\infty}$ estimate:

 \begin{thm} Assume that $\partial_i(a_{ij}(x)\partial_j v) \geq 0$ in $B_2 \subset \mathbb{R}^n$.
 Then

 \end{thm}

 That is, sub-solutions have no interior upward spikes.
 Here $v_+ := \max\{v,\,0\}$.